ept/blog/src/_posts/2012-10-01-rethinking-caching-in-web-apps.md

 progresses.
 If you'd like to hear more, please [leave your email address](http://eepurl.com/csJmf) and I'll send you a brief note when I post more.
 Or you can follow me on [Twitter](https://twitter.com/martinkl) or [App.net](https://alpha.app.net/martinkl).

+*Thanks to Nathan Marz, Pete Warden, Conrad Irwin, Rahul Vohra and Sam Stokes for feedback on drafts of this post.*